-The Coalition against Typhoid welcomed the submission of abstracts exhibiting original research or innovative programs related to typhoid and other invasive salmonelloses to be considered for oral and poster presentation.
+The Coalition against Typhoid welcomes the submission of abstracts exhibiting original research or innovative programs related to typhoid and other invasive salmonelloses to be considered for oral and poster presentation.
 We encouraged submissions that introduce new ideas, research and understandings to the field, as well as analysis of both successes and failures.
+The 13th International Conference on Typhoid & Other Invasive Salmonelloses will be convened under the theme Catalyzing Change: The Urgency of Expanding Impact-Driven Solutions.

 - Background: State the purpose and objective of the research or program, as well as a description of the problem being analyzed